sayanee/radio-amateur-exam-notes/00_license.md

 - mobile / portable station and the general station **cannot be operated simultaneously**
 - the call-sign = general station followed by `/M` or `/P`
 - transmitter output power of the portable station shall not exceed `10 watts (erp)`
-- licence may be modified or revoked at any time by IDA without assigning any reason therefor
+- licence may be modified or revoked at any time by IMDA without assigning any reason therefor
 - it is readily movable from place to place to be operated therefrom
 - station fee of $50.00 per mobile/portable station is **waived**
-- station shall be closed down at any time on the demand of an authorised officer acting under the authority of IDA
+- station shall be closed down at any time on the demand of an authorised officer acting under the authority of IMDA

 ### Frequency checking equipment in amateur stations